What Is Canada’s Immigration Policy?

 The Trump administration’s immigration actions placed strains on Canada’s system.
 In 2017, when Trump took office, Canada received roughly fifty thousand asylum claims, double the previous year’s.
 Experts linked this to a number of Trump policies, including asylum and travel restrictions, heightened immigration enforcement, and the decision not to renew Haitians’ temporary protected status (TPS).
 The surge overwhelmed Canadian authorities, prompting officials to tighten border security, modify the asylum screening process, and even visit the United States to deter would-be migrants.

 Still, the immigration pressures continued.
-In 2020, a Canadian court ruled that a U.S.-Canada agreement that manages refugee claimants at the border was unconstitutional.
+In 2020, a Canadian court ruled that a 2002 U.S.-Canada deal, also known as a “safe third country” agreement, that manages refugee claimants at the border was unconstitutional.
 Human rights organizations similarly argued that it endangered asylum seekers.
 However, the ruling was overturned in April 2021, and the deal remains in effect.

 Yet, some of Trump’s immigration actions were a boon for Canada’s economy.
 For example, in June 2020, his administration suspended the issuing of visas for highly skilled workers.
 Meanwhile, Canada made it easier for foreign workers to acquire jobs on its territory, giving qualified professionals—many applying from the United States—work permits within two weeks.
 This has led some U.S. companies to expand their presence in Canada.
-In light of Canada’s success in managing migrant flows, Trump proposed a merit-based plan modeled after Canada’s points-based system in which preference would be given to highly skilled migrants.
+In light of Canada’s success in managing migrant flows, Trump proposed a merit-based plan modeled after Canada’s points-based system in which preference would be given to highly skilled migrants, though it failed to make headway in Congress.

 President Biden’s immigration policies have varied.
 He reversed many of Trump’s actions, such as the freeze on green cards enacted in late 2020.
-In addition, his administration has reinstated TPS for Haitians; extended benefits to several other countries, including Afghanistan and Ukraine; and raised the annual refugee admissions cap to 125,000 for fiscal year 2023.
-However, Biden has also imposed stricter requirements on crossings at the southern U.S. border by proposing new asylum restrictions and increasing expulsions under Title 42, a pandemic-era public health order.
+In addition, his administration has reinstated TPS for Haitians; extended benefits to several other countries, including Afghanistan and Ukraine; and raised the annual refugee admissions cap to 125,000 for fiscal years 2022, 2023, and 2024.
+However, Biden has also modified the two countries’ “safe third country” agreement—making it easier for border authorities to turn away asylum seekers—and imposed stricter requirements on crossings at the southern U.S. border by proposing new asylum restrictions.

 Recommended Resources